-If you struggle with a substance use disorder like amphetamine addiction, reach out to The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you struggle with a substance use disorder like amphetamine addiction, reach out to The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.

 University of Maryland.
 “Amphetamines.”
 October 2013.
 Accessed July 9, 2019.

 Lineberry, Timothy; et al. “Methamphetamine abuse: a perfect storm of complications.”
 Mayo Clinic, 2006.
 Accessed July 9, 2019.

 Bramness, Jørgen; et al. “Amphetamine-induced psychosis-a separate diagnostic entity or primary psychosis triggered in the vulnerable?.”
 BMC Psychiatry, December 2012.
 Accessed July 9, 2019.